 - Crumb the cake in a large bowl and mix it with the pineapple pieces.

 - Whip the heavy cream shortly.
-Slowly start adding the stabilizer (or replacement), and the vanilla sugar or vanilla extract.
-Beat until the heavy cream is properly whipped.
+Then, slowly start adding the stabilizer (or replacement) and the vanilla sugar or vanilla extract.
+Beat until the heavy cream is appropriately whipped.
 Add to the bowl.

 - Place the grated coconut on a large plate and toss the balls in it until they are covered with coconut all over.

-- The cream stabilizer is not always necessary, you will have to decide if the whipped cream is stable enough or not.
-The cream stabilizer can be replaced with a mixture of icing sugar and cornstarch in a 1:1 ratio.
+- The cream stabilizer is not always necessary; you will have to decide if the whipped cream is stable enough or not.
+You can replace the cream stabilizer with a mixture of icing sugar and cornstarch in a 1:1 ratio.
 In this case, you will mix 2 teaspoons icing sugar with 2 teaspoon cornstarch and use exactly as described in the recipe.

 - 1 teaspoon pure vanilla extract can be used instead.
 In this case, add one tablespoon of sugar to the mixture.
 To make your own vanilla sugar, have a look at this post.